 There are copious options for filtering your water as it enters your home, and many different choices for different budgets (more to come in another post).

-For now, we have a simple Dupont single stage filter with a 10 micron filter inside.
+For now, we have 2 Dupont single-stage filters (the exact ones are no longer available, but these Culligan filters are similar) with 20-micron string filters inside.
 We attempted a much finer .5 micron filter but discovered that our water pump couldn’t run with something small in there.
-The 10 micron filter does a decent job at getting out the basic particles but it doesn’t do much about small things like cysts and microbes.
-Again, we’ll probably upgrade to something more robust at a later date, but this works fine for now.
+The 20 micron filter does a decent job at getting out the basic particles, but it doesn’t do much about small things like cysts and microbes.
+Again, we may upgrade to something more robust at a later date, but this works fine for now.

-To filter out cysts and microbes for drinking water we splurged on a Big Berkey water purifier.
-You can check out our review of it here.
+To filter out cysts and microbes for drinking water, we splurged on a Big Berkey water filter.
+You can check out our original review of it here.
+Many things have changed since that initial review though, so if you’re looking for something similar to a Berkey, I explored the alternatives available in this post:

 Pressure Tank